 The current version of infoHandler 2012 is not in development anymore.
 The future of IH is currently open.
-As long as this decision takes, a licence for IH 2012 is available for free.
+As long as this decision takes, a licence for the existing version IH 2010 is available for free.
 If you are interested in the further development of IH please write me a mail: email@example.com

 The Card File Problem